sapphire008/Python/PySynapse/README.md

     - ~~pyqtgraph for traces~~
     - Indexing system.
 Load all the meta info of the data files into a database.
 Allow the user to search for keywords or key values.

+## Update Mar 20, 2016
+* Improved file system interface
+  - Folders and files with numbers now sort intuitively to human reading
+  - Fixed network drive volume info query
+  - Fixed file system horizontal scroll
+* Scope window:
+  - Allow setting view range of traces
+* Exporting:
+  - Allow exporting the traces to a .eps file.
+For now, can only export from the same cell.
+A restructure would be needed for other cells.
+  - Yet to implement the actual plotting and exporting part.
+Has set up the hooks.

 ## Update Mar 13, 2016
 * Scope window is fully functional now.